 He is a certified North Carolina Superior Court mediator and has been called to mediate matters arising in the North Carolina courts and federal district courts.

 Mr. Marshall continues to be recognized with distinction by his legal peers.
-He holds an AV Preeminent rating from Martindale-Hubbell® Peer Review Ratings.™ In 2016, he is again named as a Best Lawyer®, an honor he has earned consecutively for five years.
+He holds an AV Preeminent rating from Martindale-Hubbell® Peer Review Ratings.™ In 2017-18, he is again named as a Best Lawyer®, an honor he has earned consecutively for seven years.
 In addition, he has been recognized and quoted by the Charlotte Observer, The Wall Street Journal, The New York Times and The Washington Post regarding his most recent Qui Tam and whistle-blower successes.

 He has authored legal articles on Qui Tam litigation, Eminent Domain issues, Real Estate Construction issues and North Carolina Easement and Boundary law.
 He regular teaches continuing legal education courses in Ethics, Litigation Skills for Experienced Lawyers and Boundary and Title law of North Carolina.